aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 In your applications **.Web** solution under **docker folder**, set as startup project you want to debug.
 Visual studio will instantly begin building the container. **Building containers may take some time** for the first time since it will be downloading required base images.

-Below you can see **docker-compose-mvc-only** running:
+Below you can see **docker-compose-mvc** debugging:

 <img src="images/development-docker-mvc/docker-mvc-running.png" alt="docker-mvc-running"  style="zoom:100%;" />

 There are three docker solutions you can set as startup project to run;

-1. **docker-compose-all:** Runs Web.Host, Web.MVC and Web.Public projects together.
+1. **docker-compose-host:** Runs Web.Host project.
-2. **docker-compose-host-only:** Runs only Web.Host project.
+2. **docker-compose-mvc:** Runs only Web.Mvc project.
-3. **docker-compose-mvc-only:** Runs only Web.MVC project.
+3. **docker-compose-public:** Runs Web.Mvc and Web.Public projects together.

-Each docker-compose files have override.yml files to set the other environments like certification informations, docker volumes or AspnetCore Environment.
+Each docker-compose files have override.yml files to set the other environments like certification informations, docker volumes or AspnetCore environment.

 <img src="images/development-docker-mvc/docker-override-configuration.png" alt="docker-override-configuration"  style="zoom:100%;" />